 Users can also filter the data by units.

 Users can view orders, but more importantly they can create orders in Sage CRM.
 In configuring the integration, inventory and pricing managed in Sage 100 synchronizes with Sage CRM’s inventory.
-This allows us to leverage use Sage CRM’s Quotes and Order modules, so that users (anywhere) can generated Quotes and Orders that, on approval, can be promoted into Sage 100’s Sales Order Module.
+This allows us to leverage use of Sage CRM’s Quotes and Order modules, so that users (anywhere) can generate Quotes and Orders that, on approval, can be promoted into Sage 100’s Sales Order Module.

 Users can create a Quote or Order from the context on an Opportunity, or directly from the Company Summary screen

 Items can be added to the Quote/Order either one-at-a-time or quickly using the Quick Line Entry feature.

 If a user has the correct rights, they can promote a Sage CRM Order to the Sage 100 Sales Order module.
 When this happens, the Sage 100 Order Reference writes back to Sage CRM.

-*NOTE – these Sage CRM Orders can also be promoted directly do a Sage 100 invoice if required.
+*NOTE – these Sage CRM Orders can also be promoted directly to a Sage 100 invoice if required.

 In the set up of your system, we can import any existing vendor companies from Sage 100.